The History of Our Goodwill

 Goodwill was founded in 1902 in Boston by Rev. Edgar J. Helms, a Methodist minister and early social innovator.
 Helms collected used household goods and clothing in wealthier areas of the city, then trained and hired those who were poor to mend and repair the used goods.
 The goods were then resold or were given to the people who repaired them.
 The system worked, and the Goodwill philosophy of “a hand up, not a hand out” was born.

-Dr. Helms’ vision set an early course for what today has become a $4 billion dollar non-pro t organization.
+Dr. Helms’ vision set an early course for what today has become a $4 billion dollar non-profit organization collectively across all independently governed territories.
 Helms described Goodwill Industries as an “industrial program as well as a social service enterprise, a provider of employment, training and rehabilitation for people of limited employability, and a source of temporary assistance for individuals whose resources were depleted.”

 John began by talking to others in the community he felt would be interested in helping the less fortunate and gathered information.
 He discussed his dream with Reverend Arch Tolbert and came to the conclusion that a Goodwill Industries type of operation might work in Grayson County, to provide employment for individuals with disabilities.